chesyya/baosky-plugin-api-generator/plugin-docs/references/contribution-points.md

 ## contributes.productIconThemes

-Contribute a product icon theme to VS Code.
-Product icons are all icons used in VS Code except file icons and icons contributed from extensions.
+Contribute a product icon theme to Baosky.
+Product icons are all icons used in Baosky except file icons and icons contributed from 插件.

 You must specify an id (used in the settings), a label and the path to the icon definition file.